 - Books and Me Children's Chinese Library, founded in 2005 by the Zhaoyu Cultural Foundation, is the first children's Chinese library in Northern California.
 Our library aggregates children's books in simplified and traditional characters, for children between 0 and 10 year-olds.

-**Please Note: Our library will be closed on Saturday, 2/14/2026 for the President's Day long weekend.
-We will resume our regular hours on Saturday, 2/21. **Books and Me Library's regular hours 10am-4:00pm on Saturdays only; Mandarin Story time 11:40am-noon.
-You are also welcomed to email us at librarian@zhaoyu.org to make appointments for library visits on a weekday.
+**Please Note: Our library will be closed on Saturday, 5/23/2026 for Memorial Day long weekend.
+We will resume our regular hours on Saturday, 5/30. **Books and Me Library's regular hours 10am-4:00pm on Saturdays only; Mandarin Story time at 11:40am.
+You are also welcomed to email us at librarian@zhaoyu.org to make appointments for library visits on a weekday; appointment spots are available from 10:00am to 3:00pm.

 *Basic membership allows members to check out up to 8 books for free and join our free Saturday story time!
 Members can make weekday appointments by emailing librarian@zhaoyu.org for visits.
 You may make a donation to become a VIP member with more benefits.
 To apply for Free Basic Membership/Library Cards, please click here : Library Membership Application.